Trickfest/rpn-calc/README.md

     * Stack
     * Input Line
   * Keyboard
-    * Collection of buttons  (as implementation progresses, may futher refine this into either rows and/or types of buttons)
+    * Collection of buttons
+    * The keyboard is also the heart of the UI in that it drives the stack and input line.
+It is also the keyboard control that calls the backend API for expression evaluation.

 To keep things manageable, stick with one CSS file for the entire calculator (instead of one per component).